kinganum/WatchTracker/docs/roadmap.md

 The following features have been implemented and are currently in production.

+- **[2024-07-31] Progressive Web App (PWA) Conversion**
+  - **Summary**: Converted the application into a Progressive Web App.
+The app can now be "installed" on mobile and desktop devices, running in its own standalone window for an app-like experience.
+This also ensures that the local database (IndexedDB) is persistent and not cleared with browser history, making the offline/online sync feature much more robust.
+  - **Result**: The app now offers the permanence and convenience of a native application, solving the core issue of data loss when clearing browser history.
 - **[2024-07-26] Core Application Setup & Features**
   - **User Authentication**: Secure sign-up, sign-in, and sign-out functionality using Supabase Auth.
   - **Watchlist CRUD**: Full Create, Read, Update, and Delete functionality for watchlist items.